Deploying the AcuSensor agent for JAVA - Docker (Spring Boot)

 AcuSensor makes use of the AcuSensor Bridge.
-Read more information here.
+For more information, refer to the AcuSensor Bridge documentation.

-The AcuSensor agent will need to be deployed to your Docker Spring Boot container.
-This section describes how to deploy AcuSensor together with your Spring Boot web application into a Docker container
+The AcuSensor agent needs to be deployed to your Docker Spring Boot container.
+This guide shows you how to deploy AcuSensor together with your Spring Boot web application into a Docker container.

 • mkdir /root/myspringapp/